Nuclear protein

 A nuclear protein is a protein found in the cell nucleus.
-Proteins are transported inside the nucleus with the help of the nuclear pore complex, which acts a barrier between cytoplasm and nuclear membrane.
+Proteins are transported inside the nucleus with they help of the nuclear pore complex, which acts a barrier between cytoplasm and nuclear membrane.
+Many nuclear proteins contain positively charged amino acids such as Lysine and Arginine which acts as a signal to allow the protein to get transported into the nucleus while maintaining their fold.
 The import and export of proteins through the nuclear pore complex plays a fundamental role in gene regulation and other biological functions.

+The Nuclear Protein Database (NPD) is a database of around 1,000 proteins localized to the vertebrate cell nucleus.
+Proteins are searchable by name, motif, nuclear compartment or a keyword term.